-Discover how to trade cryptocurrencies including bitcoin, ether, ripple and litecoin with a CFD or spread betting account.
+Discover how to trade cryptocurrencies including bitcoin, ether and litecoin with a CFD account.

 With the increased interest in bitcoin, it’s important to understand the technology behind this cryptocurrency and the factors that can influence its price.
 Discover everything you need to know about bitcoin forks, including the difference between soft and hard forks and what they mean for traders.